marlonbernardes/awesome-berlin/en/pages/address-registration.md

 ## How the registration works

-- Gather all the required documentation (passport(s), filled out registration form, rental contract, marriage/birth certificate (if you are married/have children)
+- Gather all the required documentation (passport(s), filled out registration form, confirmation of recidence from your landlord (Template can be found [here](http://www.berlin.de/formularserver/formular.php?402544)), rental contract, marriage/birth certificate (if you are married/have children)
 - Take your paperwork to a local registration office (*Bürgeramt*), but before that decide your strategy:

  **1) Make an online appointment (via [https://service.berlin.de/](https://service.berlin.de/))**